Fundamental limits on quantum cloning from the no-signalling principle: Introduction

-The no-signalling principle states that information cannot be transmitted between two separate parties without transmitting physical systems.
-It is believed to be a fundamental physical principle which will remain solid even if quantum mechanics collapses.
-It has been noticed that the no-cloning theorem remains valid as long as the no-signalling principle is respected~\cite{Gisin_1998,Hardy_1999,Pati_2000,Masanes_2006,Sekatski_2015}.
-However, these works restrict themselves to specific situations, e.g. on $1$-to-$2$ cloning~\cite{Gisin_1998,Masanes_2006}, probabilistic cloning which produces perfect copies on success~\cite{Hardy_1999,Pati_2000} or clock state cloning~\cite{Sekatski_2015}.
+It has not gone unnoticed that some no-cloning theorems can be reproduced directly under the no-signalling principle and assumptions (i) and (ii) without the need for an intermediate step through quantum mechanics~\mbox{\cite{Gisin_1998,Hardy_1999,Pati_2000,Sekatski_2015}}.
+However, prior works restrict themselves to specific scenarios, e.g., on $1$-to-$2$ universal cloning~\mbox{\cite{Gisin_1998}}, probabilistic cloning which produces perfect copies on success~\mbox{\cite{Hardy_1999,Pati_2000}}, or clock state cloning~\mbox{\cite{Sekatski_2015}}, without offering a unified framework.

-Here we consider a stronger-than-quantum theory, for example the quantum mechanics with non-linear operations.
-We assume that the states to be cloned can still be described by the quantum states but the cloning oracles are not necessarily quantum operations.
-Besides, we assume that the stronger-than-quantum theory is still a no-signalling theory.
+In this letter, we introduce a general framework that not only re-derives existing results directly from the no-signalling principle and assumptions (i) and (ii) in a unified manner but also strengthens them in some cases.
+More precisely, we propose a remote state preparation protocol in which one party can remotely prepare $n$ identical quantum states from a set of quantum states for another party if the set satisfies a symmetric property.
+By integrating the remote state preparation protocol and a hypothetical cloning oracle that creates $m$ copies from $n$ copies of a quantum state, we show that the no-signaling principle is respected only if the no-cloning bound holds.
+We emphasize that our assumptions are equivalent to the full quantum mechanics framework, although we do not use the dynamical principles of quantum mechanics explicitly.

-Based on our assumption, we construct a general remote state preparation protocol in which $n$ identical quantum states can be remotely prepared.
-Based on the remote state preparation protocol, we propose a general scheme to derive the $n$-to-$m$ no-cloning bound for states in Section~\ref{sec:general_scheme} from the no-signalling principle.
-Our scheme is versatile to various subsets of states.
-Examples include arbitrary states, multi-phase states, spin-coherent states, stabilizer states in Section~\ref{sec:examples}.
-Our scheme can be applied to subsets of Choi states.
-Notably, the no-cloning bound for Choi states can also be interpreted as the no-cloning bound for unitary channels.
-Such examples include Choi states for arbitrary unitaries and multi-phase unitaries in Section~\ref{sec:examples}.
-Moreover, our no-cloning bound from the no-signalling principle sometimes reproduces the no-cloning bound from quantum mechanics.
+Our method is versatile, applicable to the no-cloning bound of a wide range of subsets of states with high symmetry.
+These subsets include general states, multi-phase states, spin-coherent states, Choi states, and stabilizer states, as well as the clock states discussed previously~\mbox{\cite{Sekatski_2015}}.
+Notably, the no-cloning bound for Choi states can also be interpreted as a no-cloning bound for channels.
+Our no-signalling bounds in certain cases exactly reproduce the best-known quantum bounds for the cloning oracles.